 - Safe Deposit Lockers: The bank provides a safe deposit locker facility at many of its branches to secure valuables.
 The service is provided against payment of annual rental fees in lieu of the locker.
 The amount payable by the lender depends on the size of the locker.
 Lockers have a nomination facility that can be availed by the renter.

-The bank assists in seamless management of your business finance through its unique current account services.
+The SBI Bank assists in seamless management of your business finance through its unique current account services.
 The features of these accounts are:

 - Low minimum balance requirement

-- Overdraft or loan against fixed deposit option equal to up to 90% of the principal amount of deposit can be availed.
+- Overdraft or SBI Loan against fixed deposit option equal to up to 90% of the principal amount of deposit can be availed.
 Also overdraft facility can be availed based on the customer’s credit history.

 - No restrictions on number of payments and withdrawals.